 Even if you criminal record cannot be sealed, you can take some steps to increase your chances of finding and keeping a job.
 You may want to obtain a Certificate of Relief from Disabilities or a Certificate of Good Conduct.
 Follow this step-by-step guide for how to obtain these certificates.

 Getting a record sealed involves meeting very specific court requirements and convincing multiple authorities to support your request.
-An experienced attorney can help guide you through the process and provide important insights into your case and its potential issues.
-Contact a qualified local practitioner for a free initial review to discuss putting your criminal record behind you.
+If you're looking to expunge your criminal record in New York, you should contact a local criminal defense attorney who can help guide you through the process and provide important insights into your case and its potential issues.

 Contact a qualified attorney.